superkabuki/SuperKabuki-patched-FFmpeg/README.md

 3.    `./configure --enable-shared --extra-version=-SuperKabuki-patch`

-    a.  you can customize configure as needed.
+      you can customize configure as needed. <br>
+      There are a lot of ffmpeg configure options available. <br>
+      __The superkabuki patch doesn't require any special configure options.__

-4.    `make all`
+5.    `make all`

-    b.
+    a.
 On OpenBSD use `gmake` instead of `make`.

 6.    `sudo make install`